-A.3 Intel[®] Hyper-Threading Technology
+A.3 Intel® Hyper-Threading Technology

-- The motherboard supports Intel® Pentium® 4 LGA775 processors with Hyper-Threading Technology. - Hyper-Threading Technology is supported under Windows® Vista/XP/Linux 2.4.x (kernel) and later versions only.
+- This motherboard supports Intel® Pentium® 4 LGA775 processors with the Intel® Hyper-Threading Technology. - The Hyper-Threading Technology is supported under Windows® Vista/XP/Linux 2.4.x (kernel) and later versions only.
 Under Linux, use the Hyper-Threading compiler to compile the code.
-If you are using any other operating systems, disable the Hyper-Threading Technology item in the BIOS to ensure system stability and performance. - Installing Windows® XP Service Pack 1 or later version is recommended. - Make sure to enable the Hyper-Threading Technology item in BIOS before installing a supported operating system. - For more information on Hyper-Threading Technology, visit www.intel.com/ info/hyperthreading.
+If you are using any other operating systems, disable the Hyper-Threading Technology item in the BIOS to ensure system stability and performance. - We recommend that you Install Windows[®] XP Service Pack 1 or later versions. - Ensure to enable the Hyper-Threading Technology item in the BIOS before installing a supported operating system. - For more information on Hyper-Threading Technology, visit www.intel.com/info/hyperthreading.